 Doing backpack blessing because families specifically requested it again.
 Easy win.

-Pool party at Mike's house because offered and kids loved it last year.
+Pool party at Mike's house because he offered and kids loved it last year.

-Teacher breakfast because principal asked if we'd do it again.
-Clearly made impact.
+Teacher breakfast because the principal asked if we'd do it again.

 The Real Goal